 Yes it’s a man on a hip adduction machine!
 Have you ever seen that before?

-Isn’t it funny how certain pieces of gym equipment are almost exclusively used by one sex or another?
-Last time I checked men also had adductor muscles.
+Isn’t it strange how certain pieces of gym equipment are almost exclusively used by one sex or another?
+Last time I checked men had adductor muscles.

 So presuming you have muscles around your hips…